 What are fish passes?

 Fish passes are needed where weirs interrupt the river habitat.
 The weirs we plan to work on are too high or too steep for fish to swim up.
 Fish passes break the journey up the weir into shorter, less steep sections for the fish to take one at a time.
-We plan to use Larinier fish passes.
-Here metal baffles sit in the bottom of a concrete channel and break up the flow of water.
-We will build the fish passes at the upstream end of the weir as fish tend to work their way along the weir towards this end looking for a way up the weir.
+Our Larinier fish passes have metal baffles sit in the bottom of a concrete channel that break up the flow of water.

 To find out more about why we need fish passes and the different types that can be built head to the Environment Agency’s website.